-Asian Street Walk offers northern Chinese style spicy hotpot, Chinese rice dishes, dumplings and fruit tea.
+Asian Street Walk offers traditional northern Chinese cuisines, spicy hotpot, dumplings and fruit tea.
 We aim to keep fresh food materials all the time and provide delicious healthy food to public

 Northern Chinese Style Spicy Hot Pot